Bruswei/itx-git-workshop/readme.md

 ## Task 3:

-Do the same with `feat/note-3` without looking at previous steps.
+Do the same with `feat/note-3` without looking at previous steps, make a commit with `note-3` on branch `feat/note-3`.
 Remember to rebase before merging to keep the graph clean!

 ## Task 4: